 The team of cardiologists and cardiac surgeons at the Center for Heart Valve Disease collaborate to carefully determine the character of tricuspid valve disease in patients with symptoms of right heart failure.
 Using 2- and 3-dimensional echocardiography and cardiac magnetic resonance imaging, the physicians can very accurately evaluate the extent and nature of tricuspid valve disease.
 Once a clear diagnosis is made, the team together determines whether medical or surgical management is optimal given the particular factors of each individual patient.

-When surgery is deemed the best treatment for a patient, whether it is isolated or coexistent with other cardiac or valvular disease, our specialized valve surgeons, Patrick McCarthy, MD and Edwin McGee, MD, usually are able to repair the tricuspid valve.
+When surgery is deemed the best treatment for a patient, whether it is isolated or coexistent with other cardiac or valvular disease, our specialized valve surgeons, Patrick McCarthy, MD, Travis O. Abicht, MD, S. Chris Malaisrie, MD and Hyde M. Russell, MD, usually are able to repair the tricuspid valve.
 Several innovations of valve repair surgery have been introduced by the surgeons at the Bluhm Cardiovascular Institute.
 In particular, Dr. McCarthy designed the specialized 3-dimensional tricuspid valve annuloplasty ring, the MC3 annuloplasty ring.
 This ring has become the favored prosthetic ring used to repair the tricuspid valve at many centers around the world.
 It is through innovations like this one that our surgeons are able to provide state-of-the-art cardiac surgery to the Chicagoland area and beyond.

 Patients are also closely followed by a heart valve coordinator who is available to answer questions and assist patients and referring cardiologists.